itskaykayleigh/dsp/statistics/2-4-cohens_d.md

 7.201094430437772, 7.325855614973262
 This indicates first babies are slightly lighter than others.

-So in order to find the difference between the groupss, we'd use the CohenEffectSize function to compute the difference in means expressed in number of standard deviations:
+2. Find the difference between the groupss - use the CohenEffectSize function to compute the difference in means expressed in number of standard deviations:

 def CohenEffectSize(group1, group2):
     diff = group1.mean() - group2.mean() .